A Vegetable Garden for Every Lifestyle

 - Use a different color or shape for each type of vegetable.

-- Review planting dates of each crop to help you plan for succession throughout the growing season.
+- Review planting dates of each crop to help you plan for succession throughout the growing season (see Table 16–2 for an example of succession planting).
 Ideally, once a crop has been harvested, another crop is ready to be planted in its place.

 - Plant north to south to make the best use of sunlight.

 - Group tall crops (corn, okra, sunflowers) and trellised vines (peas, beans, squash) together on the north side of the garden to avoid shading shorter plants.
-Unless you are planting crops that are marginal in the summer, like lettuce, that can take advantage of the shade.
+Follow this principle unless you are planting crops that are marginal in the summer, like lettuce, that can take advantage of the shade.

 - Leave pathways so you can easily access the plants or beds from multiple sides.